The 20 Best Hereditary Ataxia Doctors in Japan

 Sapporo, JP

-Ichiro Yabe practices in Sapporo, Japan.
+Ichiro Yabe practices practicing medicine in Sapporo, Japan.
 Mr. Yabe is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Multiple System Atrophy, Acute Cerebellar Ataxia, Familial Dysautonomia, Deep Brain Stimulation, and Tissue Biopsy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Multiple System Atrophy, Acute Cerebellar Ataxia, Familial Dysautonomia, Deep Brain Stimulation, and Tissue Biopsy.

 Advanced in Hereditary Ataxia